 June 22-24, 2018 (registration opens in March 2018)

 This retreat is for families, couples, or individuals, and is suitable for all ages.
 It usually takes place in June, beginning with Friday supper and concluding Sunday after worship.
 You can read more about the parish retreat at Shrine Mont here.

 Catechesis of the Good Shepherd training // St. Stephen's

 The Catechesis of the Good Shepherd is a Christian approach for children ages 3 to 12, based on the belief that young children can and do experience God.
 The work of the Catechesis of the Good Shepherd is done in a specially prepared environment called an atrium.
 Children use hands-on materials to explore and reflect on scripture, prayer, and liturgical events.
 Together children and adults reflect on the great mysteries of the Christian faith.
 Serving as a catechist (guide) in the atrium is a deeply rewarding experience for adults.
 The training required to serve as a Level I catechist (serving children ages 3 to 6) is available at St. Stephen's this July and the training required to serve as a Level II catechist (serving children 6-9) is available in August.
 These offerings are for anyone--you do not need to be a member of St. Stephen's Church, nor do you need to serve in one of our atria, to take part in this training.
 Adults from other churches with a Catechesis program, or considering one, are most welcome to take part.
-You can read more about the Level 1 training and register for it here.
-Level 2 training and registration are here.
+You can read more about the Level 1 training here.
+Level 2 training is here.

 Icon Writing Workshop // St. Stephen's